Marco Três

 The rule that matters most: the allowance

-- There is a for land entry: for goods valued above US$ 5, up to , with a — buying many identical pieces can be considered commercial intent.
+• There is a quantitative limit for land entry: for goods valued above US$ 5, up to 10 units, with a maximum of 3 identical items, buying many identical pieces can be considered commercial intent.

 Frequently asked questions